 Vitamin C Deficiency

 A vitamin C deficiency may also cause nosebleeds and gums that bleed when you brush your teeth.
-This happens because the tiny capillaries become weakened and fragile in a deficiency and thus injured easily.
+This happens because the deficiency causes the tiny capillaries to become weakened and fragile, and thus injured easily.

 Vitamin K Deficiency

 Vitamin K is important for blood clotting.
 If bleeding occurs in the blood vessels for other reasons and you have a vitamin K deficiency, then bruising becomes more likely.

 If you are on anticoagulant medications or blood thinners, your vitamin K levels have to be carefully calculated.
 Research shows that when vitamin K is added to blood thinners in certain situations, there are better clinical results.

 This blood disorder is the result of a genetic abnormality, and shows up as spontaneous bruising that reflects internal bleeding.
 It’s a serious condition that must be medically monitored.